elbruy/credix_challenge/README.md

 ## 1. Project Overview & Goal

-This project establishes a scalable data pipeline to calculate the **Cost of Risk** (Expected Loss) for the credit portfolio.
-It transforms raw Postgres data into a trusted Mart and a Semantic Layer to answer: _How much money are we expected to lose based on current portfolio performance?_
+This project establishes a scalable, trusted data pipeline to calculate the **Cost of Risk** (Expected Loss) for the credit portfolio.
+It transforms raw Postgres data into a "Gold" Mart and a Semantic Layer to answer the critical business question: _How much money are we expected to lose based on current portfolio performance?_

 ### Key Metrics Implemented